 - Use CUPE’s Stop Workplace Sexual Violence guide to raise awareness, support survivors and challenge sexual violence.

 - Download and share CUPE’s Violence Prevention Kit.

 - Organize or attend a December 6 event in your workplace or neighbourhood.
 Bargain for paid leave and other protections for workers facing domestic violence.
 See CUPE’s Domestic Violence and the Workplace Bargaining Guide.

 - Use the CLC’S Domestic violence at work resource centre, including a Canadian map of legislated leave.

 - Lobby your provincial elected representative for domestic violence measures in occupational health and safety legislation.
 Currently, only Quebec, Ontario and Alberta have those protections.

-- Support organizations like women’s shelters, Native Women’s Association of Canada, Canadian Council for Refugees, Migrant Workers Alliance for Change, or the Canadian Centre for Gender and Sexual Diversity.
+- Support organizations like women’s shelters, the Native Women’s Association of Canada, the Canadian Council for Refugees, Migrant Workers Alliance for Change, or the Canadian Centre for Gender and Sexual Diversity.

-- Read the Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls and Answer The Calls by personally committing and participating in the Native Women’s Association of Canada’s 16 days of action campaign to challenge this genocide.
+- Read the Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls and support the work of the Native Women’s Association of Canada to challenge this genocide.
 Help CUPE hold governments and our own union to account on implementing the calls to justice.